YonagaApp/YonagaApp.github.io/angulus/privacy/index.md

 <br>

 # Introduction
 Your privacy is important to us.
-This Privacy Statement explains how Angulus collects, uses, and safeguards your information when you use our app or visit our website.
+This Privacy Policy explains how Angulus collects, uses, and safeguards your information when you use our app or visit our website.

 # Data Collection
 Angulus respects your privacy and recognizes the importance of protecting your Personal Health Information (PHI).
 We do not collect or store any user-generated data, measurements, or images on our servers.
 All measurement activities and images remain solely on your device.